 - challenging on a regulatory level, because regulations differ across the globe;

-- in a biological way, because ecological circumstances in many different marine and coastal areas must be simulated and challenged in testing;
+- in a biological way, because ecological circumstances in many different marine and coastal areas must be simulated to ensure a challenging test for the treatment system;

 - technologically, because the chosen method by the manufacturer must perform in accordance with the regulations.